 6.11 Online safety (including cyber crime)

-Nancledra School\take online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to Nancledra School Online Safety Policy and the Acceptable Use Agreements, which are part of this Policy.
+Nancledra School take online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to Nancledra's School online safety policy and the acceptable user policy for staff.